manuelesimi/DispatcherSuite/README.md

 Suite of Dispatcher Services
 ----
-A set of microservices to interface different messaging systems.
+A set of microservices to interface with different messaging systems.

 ## Modules